Process digitization and automation with Jira

 An important application for Jira in recruiting is applicant tracking.
 Tasks for applicants, such as uploading all important documents, are created automatically with it.

-Depending on how you design your application process, you can set your candidates' ticket status to 'done' when the process is complete.
-If they have other tasks to complete, such as background checks or administrative work, they can set the task to 'in progress'.
+Depending on how you design your application process, you can set your candidate's ticket status to 'done' when the process is complete.
+If they still have other tasks to complete, such as background checks or administrative work, they can set the task to 'in progress'.
 In addition, special subtasks can be set up under 'in progress', such as 'call' or 'invite' if you want to get to know applicants better after the initial screening.
 Such tasks can be repeated each time a new candidate enters the application process.

 2. manage relevant files